Backporter/SSE-Fallout-4-Animation-Converter/README.md

 How to install the required files:

-step one(1): copy all the required files to the "Data" folder
+step one(1): copy all the required files to the "Data" and the havok content tools to there respective folder

 You are done use the tool as you wish